 Declaration and Initialization of Set

-In C++, we can declare the set using <set> header file and initialized with the std::set container.
+In C++, we can define the set using the <set> header file and initialize it with the std::set container.

 Syntax